NamaiyianSaidimu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond - A script that gives no permissions to the owner and group owners, but all permissions to other users.

 9-John_Doe - A script that sets the mode of the file hello to -rwxr-x-wx.

+10-mirror_permissions - A script that changes the permissions of a file named hello to those of a file named olleh which are rw-rw-r--.